somsinghhh10/speech-powered/README.md

 6. Please follow - https://instagram.com/somsinghhh10/
 ------------------------------------------------------------------------------------------------------------------------------
 Speech-Assistant using steps -
-1. Download the required libraries by running this command in your terminal - pip install pyttsx3 wikipedia speech_recognition
+1. Download the required libraries by installing requirements.txt
 2. Run the script.
 3. Wait for 3 seconds to set up the script.
 4. Say 'search' before the thing you want to search.
 For example if you want to search for Cristiano Ronaldo then say - 'search Cristiano Ronaldo'.